Wakamiya Ōji: Geba Yotsukado

-Between Ichi no Torii and Ni no Torii lies the Geba Crossing (下馬四角 Geba Yotsukado), where Ōmachi Ōji crosses Wakamiya Ōji.
+Between Ichi no Torii and Ni no Torii lies the Geba Crossing (下馬四角, Geba Yotsukado), where Ōmachi Ōji crosses Wakamiya Ōji.
 The etymology of the name Geba ("Dismount horse") is interesting.

 Wakamiya Ōji used to pass over three bridges (see Edo period print above): the first was Tsurugaoka Hachiman-gū's Akabashi, the second was at Ni no Torii, where a brook (now covered but still visible on Komachi Dōri) crossed Wakamiya Ōji.
 The third was at today's Geba, where, according to a brass plaque found on the spot, the Sansuke river flows.
 (The river was covered in the 1960s to ease traffic.)
-Because at each bridge there was a sign with the order to horsemen to dismount, they were called respectively Kami no Geba (上の下馬, Upper Geba), Naka no Geba (中の下馬, Middle Geba) and Shimo no Geba (下の下馬, Lower Geba).
+Because at each bridge there was a sign with the order for horsemen to dismount, they were called respectively Kami no Geba (上の下馬, Upper Geba), Naka no Geba (中の下馬, Middle Geba), and Shimo no Geba (下の下馬, Lower Geba).
 Only the third name stuck.
-At Shimo no Geba riders would get off their horses and proceed on foot, in deference to the shrine ahead.
+At Shimo no Geba, riders would get off their horses and proceed on foot, in deference to the shrine ahead.

 The stele in front of the gas station reads:

 A long time ago, when samurai came to worship at Tsurugaoka Hachiman-gū, they had to dismount from their horses here, and for that reason this place was called Geba.
 The name has remained.
 Geba has an important position within Kamakura and old stories tell how it was often a battleground.
 It is said that, on September 12, 1271, Nichiren, arrested in his hut in Nagoe and on his way to the execution ground in Tatsunokuchi to be beheaded, turned to Tsurugaoka Hachiman-gū and yelled: "Hachiman Bosatsu, if you are a kami, give me a sign for the sake of Buddhism!"

-The Azuma Kagami informs us that here in Geba Wakamiya Ōji stopped to be a rich and stately avenue, and became the main street of a bustling pleasure quarter.
+The Azuma Kagami informs us that here in Geba Wakamiya Ōji stopped being a rich and stately avenue, and transitioned into the main street of a bustling pleasure quarter.

 The Geba Incident

 At the end of the Tokugawa shogunate there were several incidents involving violence against foreigners, the most famous of which is the Namamugi incident in 1862.
 Two years later, in 1864, two more Britons were slashed to death at this intersection by some Japanese men.

-On November 22, 1864 British cartoonist Charles Wirgman and photographer Felice Beato were in Enoshima near Fujisawa, where they met Major Baldwin and Lieutenant Bird of the British garrison in Yokohama.
+On November 22, 1864, British cartoonist Charles Wirgman and photographer Felice Beato were in Enoshima near Fujisawa, where they met Major Baldwin and Lieutenant Bird of the British garrison in Yokohama.
 Wirgman invited the two men to join them, but they declined because they wanted to go and see the Kamakura Daibutsu.
-On November 22 the two men were sketching near Wakamiya Ōji when they were stopped and murdered by some samurai.
+On November 22, the two men were sketching near Wakamiya Ōji when they were stopped and murdered by some samurai.
 Three men were arrested and executed for the crime, and the head of their leader was publicly displayed in Yokohama.
 Baldwin and Bird were laid to rest in Yokohama's Foreign Cemetery.